 - Eligibility for Education.
 Children and youth living in the United States have the right to attend public schools, regardless of their immigration status.[i]
 In fact, schools cannot ask about a student’s or family’s immigration status or take other actions that could discourage students from seeking enrollment.
 Schools cannot require Social Security numbers or immigration or citizenship documentation.
 They also cannot contact ICE or other law enforcement officials about students or families who may be undocumented.

 - Eligibility for McKinney-Vento Services.
-Immigrant children experiencing homelessness are eligible for McKinney-Vento services.
+Immigrant children with or without their parents are eligible for McKinney-Vento services, if they are experiencing homelessness.
 The McKinney-Vento Act’s education definition of homelessness includes children and youth who lack a fixed, regular, and adequate nighttime residence.[ii]
 It specifically covers children and youth living in motels, shelters, transitional housing, cars, campgrounds, and sharing the housing of others due to loss of housing, economic hardship, or similar reasons.
 The Act also provides a means for identifying these children and youth: all local educational agencies are required to designate a liaison for McKinney-Vento students who is able to carry out ten specific legal duties, including identifying children and youth who meet the definition of homelessness.[iii]
-Finally, the Act requires schools to disseminate public notice about the educational rights of eligible students in locations frequented by parents, guardians, and youth, in a manner and form understandable to them.
+Schools must disseminate public notice about the educational rights of eligible students in locations frequented by parents, guardians, and youth, in a manner and form understandable to them.

 Tip: Make sure education and McKinney-Vento information is widely available in multiple languages and specifically in locations where immigrant families are likely to see it.
 For example, the Washington McKinney-Vento State Coordinator’s office has posters available to download in eight languages.